 Even though there is no defined standard for creating expiration dates on particular products in the US, there exist two types of expiration date codes:

 Those are common calendar dates that are stamped by manufacturers right on the package of the product.
 The consumers decide on a voluntary basis whether they want to follow the defined date of utilization.
 It is like the food quality assurance date, so you should rely on yourself when deciding to eat the food after expiring.

 - Use-By or Sell-By Dates

 It is also a widely used type of defining the expiration date of the product.
 They are simply labels “pull-by”, “sell-by”, or “use-by” printed next to the date.
 Consumers may use it to know in advance the date when the foods will start to worsen.
 The Grocery stores also make use of them by knowing when to finish the product’s shelf life.
-Learn about vaseline expiration conditions.

 There are also closed-coded labels that look like a random combination of letters and numbers.
 They make no sense to both consumers and stores since they are just notions for the manufacturers on tracking the inventory.
-Bleach expiration is a thing that you need to learn as well.

 To find the food expiration date of the packaged foods, check the top, the bottom, the sides, and the neck of the product.
 Make sure you find the needed information that consists only of the future date.

-Most companies prefer to print the expiration date of the canned foods on the lid or the bottom of the can, so it will be not hard to find and understand the expiry date.
+Most companies prefer to print the expiration date of the canned foods on the lid or the bottom of the can, so it will not be hard to find and understand the expiry date.
 What is more, the baby food and infant formula producers have to follow the federal law towards printing the expiratory date, so you should not meet any difficulties with it.

 How to Read Closed Coding Expiration Dates?